What injunctions do

 A publication injunction prevents someone from publishing something about you.

 An application is usually made in the High Court, but sometimes they can be made in the County Court.
 A penal notice can be attached, but a power of arrest cannot.

 Publication injunctions are usually made where one party wishes to make public sensitive information about someone else, where that information is not in the public interest to know.

 Under the Housing Act 1996, your local council housing association may apply for an injunction against council tenants who are causing a nuisance.
 These prevent the tenant from continuing the anti-social behaviour.

 These types of injunction usually have a power of arrest attached.

-If your landlord is harassing you, for example by deliberately preventing your quiet enjoyment of your property, you can apply for an injunction that will stop him or her from causing you nuisance.
+If your landlord is harassing you, for example by deliberately preventing your quiet enjoyment of your property, you can apply for an injunction that will stop them from causing you nuisance.
 Typically, these types of injunctions do not come with a power of arrest.